prafull-tripathi/Android-Development/BMICalculator/README.md

 a person is underweight, normal weight, overweight, or obese depending on what range the value falls between.

+# Project Description

+In this project, I have played around Relative Layout, reduce the opacity of Background and used clickable images.

 # Screenshot

 ![](https://github.com/prafull-tripathi/Android-Development/blob/main/BMICalculator/image/image1.png)